Levee to be built in Milton starting Summer 2021

 “We’ve lost a truck and we’ve lost a van where the water got up so quick that we couldn’t get them moved,” Huffman said.

 Officials say the levee will keep the Mud River watershed from getting to Milton’s floodplain.
-The governor say this will not only protecting residents, but also make Milton secure for business to grow.
+The governor said this will not only protect residents but also make Milton secure for business to grow.

 “The greatest thing about all of it is then it becomes a destination where people can come and live or bring their businesses and thrive and feel secure,” Justice said.